ABOUT

 She began her art journey while staying with her older brother one summer holidays at age 15.
 Interestingly that first painting was a pine tree and trees often figure in her work to this day.

-She went on to attended Elam School of Fine art in Auckland New Zealand for three years during which time she studied under one of New Zealand's most famous artists - Colin McCahon and then took a break whilst bringing up a young family and moving to Australia in 1981.
-Taking up her art again she has studied under the following Australian artists - Judith White, David Andrews, John Morris and Kristine Ballard.
+She went on to attended Elam School of Fine art in Auckland New Zealand during which time she studied under one of New Zealand's most famous artists - Colin McCahon and then took a break whilst bringing up a young family and moving to Australia in 1981.
+Taking up her art again she has studied under and been mentored by the following Australian artists: Judith White, David Andrews, John Morris and Kristine Ballard.

 It could be said that her muse is New Zealand as her inspiration comes from, first and foremost, the towering mountains, hidden creeks and sparkling waters of New Zealand's terrain.
 Returning regularly is an essential part of her art practice.